Rita

 Her

-exhibition Room 1008 a homage to the room where A Space
+exhibition Room 1008 a homage to the room where 2001: A

-NY.
+in NY.
 Presence of Absence was selected for the exhibition Descubrimientos (Emerging

 Talents) of Photo Espana 07, at the Museo de Arte Comtemporanea,